Ollama-Agent-Roll-Cage/oarc/docs/speech_to_speech/oarc_sts_architecture.md

 ```

 # Main Architechture

+The following is a more in depth architechural flow for the speech_to_text.py and text_to_speech.py modules involvement with oarc agents:

 ```mermaid
 %%{init: {'theme': 'dark', 'themeVariables': { 'primaryColor': '#242438', 'primaryTextColor': '#f0f0f0', 'primaryBorderColor': '#555', 'lineColor': '#555', 'secondaryColor': '#323248', 'tertiaryColor': '#242438'}}}%%